 The Balfour Declaration of 1926 recognised the evolution of the Dominions of the Empire into separate, self-governing countries within a Commonwealth of Nations.
 Also in this period, the monarchy in Ireland eventually became limited to Northern Ireland.
 In the years after the Second World War, the vast majority of British colonies and territories became independent, effectively bringing the Empire to an end.
 George VI and his successors, Elizabeth II and Charles III, adopted the title Head of the Commonwealth as a symbol of the free association of its independent member states.
 The United Kingdom and fourteen other independent sovereign states that share the same person as their monarch are called Commonwealth realms.
-Although the monarch has a different, specific, and official national title and style for each realm.
+Although the monarch is shared, each country is sovereign and independent of the others, and the monarch has a different, specific, and official national title and style for each realm.
 Although the term is rarely used today, the fifteen Commonwealth realms are in personal union.